Protect yourself from dingoes. Wildlife Repellent devices.

 Camp in fenced areas where possible.

-Walk with a stick and have your ultrasonic device
+When you walk carry a stick and have your ultrasonic device

 Do not run.
 Running or jogging can trigger a negative wongari interaction.